Diversifying your client portfolio is one of the best resilience strategies your digital agency can pursue.

 - More organizations in every industry are going to need streamlined, cloud-enabled tools for managing complex operations remotely.

-- Digital marketing is going to play a larger role connecting consumers to the products and services they need.
+- Digital marketing is going to play a larger role in connecting consumers to the products and services they need.

 Case-in-point: Building an Online Community